PrismarineJS/prismarine-world/docs/API.md

 ## World

 The API is split in 2 :
 * the World which is async
 * the World.sync which is sync

 The characteristics of the async world is that it will always return something when getting a block, but as a promise.
 To achieve this it may load columns from anvil files or other storage.
 On the other hand the sync world will not always return blocks and may return null, but it will return the block directly with no promise.

 The set operations have similar characteristics : the async world will always set the blocks and return a promise, whereas the sync world will not always set the blocks, but do the action now and not return a promise.

 The 2 world are linked and stay in sync together.

 The async world may be more natural for servers (although the sync world can also be used there) The sync world makes more sense for clients as there is not necessarily somewhere to load more data from (but in some cases this may be incorrect too, think multi player clients)

 ### World([generateChunk,[storageProvider]],[savingInterval])

 Create a world instance, takes an optional `generateChunk(chunkX, chunkZ)` function that will get called when a chunk at `chunkX` and `chunkZ` need to be generated.
+The function can be either sync or async and should return new chunk.
 Takes a second optional arguments : `storageProvider` containing the regions.
 If provided, prismarine-world will first try to load the map from these regions, and then try to generate the world if the chunk isn't saved. `savingInterval` default to 50ms.

 #### "blockUpdate" (oldBlock, newBlock)